JONSASSE/432-2018/projects/project2/APPROVED.md

 Satyakam Mishra | Predicting Pedal Edema in patients from India Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates Haeun Park      | Who will get the flu shot?
-Andrew Tang     | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015 Sneha Vakamudi  | Hospital length of stay: What is more important, the patient or the picture?
+Kaylee Sarna    | Predicting vegetarian diet based on biochemical profile and health behaviors, in NHANES 2009-10 Andrew Tang     | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015 Sneha Vakamudi  | Hospital length of stay: What is more important, the patient or the picture?
 Frances Wang    | Coronary Artery Calcification in predicting CHD Mortality in High-Risk Elderly Patients